InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 ## This document is for NAS_Ramp_Logit_Reg

 This script is designed to test the correlation between the occurence of a non-indigenous aquatic species and the number of public accesses on a waterbody.
 This workflow and associated scripts have been designed to be flexible such that the user can easilly replace the example data provided with their own waterbody and public access shapefiles.
-The example data here can be used to test the correlation between zebra mussel occurence and the number of waterbody access site per lake in MN.
+The example data here can be used to test the correlation between zebra mussel occurence and the number of waterbody access sites per lake in MN (for lakes greater than 0.50 km squared and with at least one public access).

 ## Dependencies
 You will need the following software and packages: